RadoslawKieronski/DevOpsJenkins/Ansible/README.md

 ## Parameterize the job
-ADD Parameters to the Ansible and Jenkins: mofidy the file 'play.xml' like below:
+ADD Parameters to the Ansible and Jenkins: mofidy the file 'play.yml' like below:
 ```
  - hosts: test1
    tasks: